 Frontera List is not the most merry of mailing lists.
 It is administered by New Mexico State University reference librarian Molly Molloy, and aims to facilitate discussion around the violence in Ciudad Juarez that goes beyond the usual daily death count.

 Still, the weekly tide of homicides are too many to track, too much to make sense of.
-After a while we must all choose to either become immune or accustomed to the insanity.
 A few days ago Christine Eber, an anthropologist and colleague of Molly’s at New Mexico State University, sent out a poem that describes her own struggle to digest a single week’s worth of headlines from the mailing list.
 It touched me and I asked her for permission to re-post it here.

 Work for all in Cyberland